bem-site/bem-js-tutorial/README.md

 Notice that the `bindTo` helper works not with a block but with its elements here.

+> As it was mentioned above, `bindTo` helper listens for every element of the
+> kind.
+If this block had 100 task elements, that would mean 100 event watchers.
+> Moreover, a dynamically added new task should have been provided with an event
+> listener as well.
+There is another way to work with the events fully explained
+> in the `live` section.
+Make sure you have learnt it before starting with a
+> real powerful application.

 ### Before a modifier is set

 <pre>├── desktop.bundles/